tconfrey/BrainTool/index.md

 </h3>
 <h1> Control your Browser</h1>
 <h3>
-With BrainTool all your tools & online information sources are organized by Topic in the BrainTool side panel.
+Everything is organized by Topic in the BrainTool side panel.
 <br/><br/>
 No longer fear closing a tab!
 </h3>